cloudnative-pg/cloudnative-pg/docs/src/storage.md

 guarantees higher and more predictable performance.

 !!!
 Warning
-    Before you deploy a PostgreSQL cluster with Cloud Native PostgreSQL, ensure that the storage you are using is recommended for database workloads.
+    Before you deploy a PostgreSQL cluster with CloudNativePG, ensure that the storage you are using is recommended for database workloads.
 Our advice is to clearly set performance expectations by first benchmarking the storage using tools such as [fio](https://fio.readthedocs.io/en/latest/fio_doc.html), and then the database using [pgbench](https://www.postgresql.org/docs/current/pgbench.html).

-## Benchmarking Cloud Native PostgreSQL
+## Benchmarking CloudNativePG

 EDB maintains [cnp-bench](https://github.com/EnterpriseDB/cnp-bench),
-an open source set of guidelines and Helm charts for benchmarking Cloud Native PostgreSQL in a controlled Kubernetes environment, before deploying the database in production.
+an open source set of guidelines and Helm charts for benchmarking CloudNativePG in a controlled Kubernetes environment, before deploying the database in production.

 Briefly, `cnp-bench` is designed to operate at two levels: